sahiljani/personal-finance-app-rewritten/README.md

-# Firebase Studio (Now using Supabase)
+# Expense Tracker Pro (Using Supabase)

-This is a Next.js starter app in Firebase Studio, now configured to use Supabase for its database.
+This is a Next.js starter app for tracking expenses, now configured to use Supabase for its database and backend services.

 To get started, take a look at `src/app/page.tsx`.